 My name is Gary.
 I live a short distance from the lodge.
 I run an Internet business specializing in the fishing industry.
 It's my full-time job but I do have time to guide for a day or two here and there.
 A day of guiding is usually lake-orientation for guests that are new to the lake.
 I show you the hotspots and show you what baits and techniques are working at the time of your fishing vacation.

 Bookings: I am taking bookings for 2021.
 Please email me or you can phone me at (613) 335-5383.
 You do not need to be staying at the lodge to hire me.
+The parking lot at Land O' Lakes Lodge is safe and secure and under video surveillance.

 Please Note: I am not an employee of Land O' Lakes Lodge.
 Al & Laura let me dock my boat there.